-g) that for the use of the frequency bands 17.7-18.6 GHz, 18.8-19.3 GHz and 19.7-20.2 GHz (space-to-Earth) and 27.5-29.1 GHz and 29.5-30 GHz (Earth-to-space) by non-geostationary fixed-satellite service systems, including those with which ESIMs communicate, No. 9.12 applies,
+h) that for the use of the frequency bands 17.7-18.6 GHz, 18.8-19.3 GHz and 19.7-20.2 GHz (space-to-Earth) and 27.5-29.1 GHz and 29.5-30 GHz (Earth-to-space) by non-GSO FSS systems, No. 9.12 applies,

 recognizing further

+a) that frequency assignments to non-GSO ESIMs need to be notified to the Radiocommunication Bureau (BR);

+b) that the notification by different administrations of frequency assignments to be used by the same non-GSO satellite system may create difficulties to identify the responsible administration in case of unacceptable interference;

-a) that, an administration authorizing the operation of ESIMs within the territory under its jurisdiction may modify/withdraw that authorization at any time,
+c) that, an administration authorizing the operation of ESIMs within the territory under its jurisdiction may modify/withdraw that authorization at any time,

 resolves

-1 that, for any aeronautical and/or maritime ESIMs communicating with non-GSO FSS space stations within the frequency bands 17.7-18.6 GHz, 18.8-19.3 GHz and 19.7-20.2 GHz (space-to-Earth) and 27.5-29.1 GHz and 29.5-30 GHz (Earth-to-space), or parts thereof, the following conditions shall apply:
+1 that, for any aeronautical and/or maritime ESIMs communicating with non-GSO FSS systems within the frequency bands 17.7-18.6 GHz, 18.8-19.3 GHz and 19.7-20.2 GHz (space-to-Earth) and 27.5-29.1 GHz and 29.5-30 GHz (Earth-to-space), or parts thereof, the following conditions shall apply:

-1.1 with respect to the protection of space services in the frequency bands 17.7-18.6 GHz, 18.8-19.3 GHz, 19.7-20.2 GHz (space-to-Earth), 27.5-29.1 GHz and 29.5-30 GHz (Earth-to-space) and their adjacent bands, non-GSO ESIMs shall comply with the following conditions:
+1.1 with respect to the protection of space services in the frequency bands 17.7-18.6 GHz, 18.8-19.3 GHz, 19.7-20.2 GHz (space-to-Earth), 27.5-29.1 GHz and 29.5-30 GHz (Earth-to-space) and in the adjacent frequency band 18.6-18.8 GHz, non-GSO ESIMs shall comply with the following conditions:

+1.1.1 to prevent potential interference with respect to satellite networks or systems of other administrations non-GSO ESIMs characteristics shall remain within the envelope characteristics of typical earth stations associated with the non-GSO FSS system with which ESIMs communicate;

+1.1.1.1 for the implementation of resolves 1.1.1 above, the notifying administration for the non-GSO FSS system with which the non-GSO ESIMs communicate shall, in accordance with this Resolution, send to the BR Appendix 4 notification information related to the characteristics of the non-GSO ESIMs intended to communicate with that non-GSO FSS system;

+1.1.1.2 upon receipt of the notification information referred to in resolves 1.1.1.1 above, the Bureau shall examine it with respect to the provisions referred to in resolves 1.1.1 above, and publish the result of such examination in the International Frequency Information Circular (BR IFIC);

-1.1.1 non-GSO ESIMs characteristics shall remain within the envelope characteristics of typical earth stations associated with the non-GSO satellite system with which ESIMs communicate;1.1.2 the notifying administration of the non-GSO FSS system with which the ESIMs communicate shall ensure that the operation of ESIMs complies with the coordination agreements for the frequency assignments of the typical earth station of this non-GSO FSS system obtained under the provisions of Article 9, taking into account recognizing b) above;
+1.1.2 the notifying administration of the non-GSO FSS system with which the ESIMs communicate shall ensure that the operation of ESIMs complies with the coordination agreements for the frequency assignments of the typical earth station of this non-GSO FSS system obtained under the provisions of Article 9, taking into account recognizing b) above;

-1.1.3 for the implementation of the relevant parts of resolves 1.1.2 above, notifying administrations of the non-GSO FSS system with which the ESIMs communicate shall ensure that non-GSO ESIMs comply with the epfd limits referred to in Nos.
+1.1.3 the notifying administrations of the non-GSO FSS system with which the ESIMs communicate shall ensure that non-GSO ESIMs comply with the limits referred to in Nos.
 22.5C, 22.5D and 22.5F for the protection of GSO FSS networks operating in the frequency bands 17.8-18.6 GHz, 19.7-20.2 GHz (space-to-Earth), 27.5-28.6 GHz and 29.5-30 GHz (Earth-to-space);

-1.1.4 for the implementation of resolves 1.1.1 above, the notifying administration for the non-GSO FSS system with which the non-GSO ESIMs communicate shall, in accordance with this Resolution, send to the Radiocommunication Bureau (BR) the relevant Appendix 4 notification information related to the characteristics of the non-GSO ESIMs intended to communicate with that non-GSO FSS system, together with the commitment that the operation shall be in conformity with the Radio Regulations, including this Resolution;

-1.1.5 upon receipt of the notification information referred to in resolves 1.1.4 above, the Bureau shall examine it with respect to the provisions referred to in resolves 1.1.1 above, and publish the result of such examination in the International Frequency Information Circular (BR IFIC);

-1.1.6 non-GSO ESIMs shall not claim protection from broadcasting-satellite service feeder-link earth stations operating in accordance with the Radio Regulations in the frequency band 17.7-18.4 GHz;
+1.1.4 non-GSO ESIMs shall not claim protection from broadcasting-satellite service feeder-link earth stations operating in accordance with the Radio Regulations in the frequency band 17.7-18.4 GHz;